adnaan/gomodest-template/README.md

 - `assets/src/styles.scss`: to override default bulma variables. `webpack` bundles and copies css assets to `public/assets/css.
 - `assets/images`: put image assets here. it will be auto-copied to `public/assets/images` by `webpack`.

+## Samples

+Go to [localhost:3000/samples](http://localhost:3000/samples/) to a list of sample views.
+Copy-paste at will from the `templates/samples` directory.

 ## Dependencies